A trusted friend of the gardener

 Our approach to product stewardship

 As consumers seek to control pests in and around their homes, we must work to ensure that our products can be used successfully and responsibly in a variety of settings.
-We understand that when it comes to safety, our consumers expect our products can be safely used as directed around people, pets, and the environment.
+We understand that our consumers expect our products can be safely used as directed around people, pets, and the environment.
 This is why we continuously review what active ingredients we choose to use.

 We consult many scientists, leading academic studies and government publications when evaluating active ingredients for our products.
 We also work with regulatory agencies at the national, state and local levels to understand what active ingredients are best to use in different locations.

-We take great pride in the science behind, and safety of, our products.
+We take great pride in the science behind our products.
 We also highly value consumer trust in our products and work every day to uphold that trust.
-That includes providing products that we believe can be used safely and effectively.
+That includes providing products that we believe can be used safely and effectively when used as directed.

-Glyphosate is the active ingredient in many Roundup® brand products and in Ortho® GroundClear® for weed control.
+Glyphosate is the active ingredient in many Roundup® brand products.
 Glyphosate-based products have been extensively studied over more than 40 years.
 In fact, there have been hundreds of health and safety studies on glyphosate—many of which came from independent researchers.
 Glyphosate is one of the most relied-upon herbicides for weed control in the world and its uses span from agriculture to professional land management to consumer uses.

 Many regulatory and health authorities from around the world have evaluated the uses of glyphosate-based products.
 In the United States, organizations including the U.S. Environmental Protection Agency and the National Institutes of Health have assessed the use of glyphosate as recently as December of 2017.
 You can find direct links to their findings here: